logan169/EGNize/README.md

 - Left click on a node  => display only nodes that share a similarity with it
 - Double click anywhere => reset to default display where node are colored according to the biological group they belongs

-For more information about EGNize, please read appDescription.pdf or send a mail to <logan1691987@gmail.com>
+For more information about EGNize, please read appDescription.pdf and EGN User Guide.pdf.
+If you still have any questions feel free to send a mail to <logan1691987@gmail.com>

 #### Dependancies
 - Python 2